7 Best Hiit Shoes

 Nicholas Rizzo on

 High-intensity interval training isn't for the faint-hearted.
-It's truly high-intensity, and you will surely sweat it out.
-To do well in this program, you need the support of good training shoes that are attuned to the unique demands of HIIT.
+But to do it well, you need the support of proper training shoes that are attuned to the unique demands of HIIT.

 How we test training shoes

-• Remain bias-free by buying the shoes using our own funds.
+Last but not least, we remain bias-free by buying all the tested shoes using our own money.

 Best HIIT shoes overall